Fujitsu: 1935 to 2000

-In 1992, Fujitsu introduced the world's first 21-inch full-color plasma display.
+In 1992, Fujitsu also introduced the world's first 21-inch full-color plasma display.
 It was a hybrid, based upon the plasma display created at the University of Illinois at Urbana-Champaign and NHK STRL, achieving superior brightness.

 In 1993, Fujitsu formed a flash memory manufacturing joint venture with AMD, Spansion.
 As part of the transaction, AMD contributed its flash memory group, Fab 25 in Texas, its R&D facilities and assembly plants in Thailand, Malaysia and China; Fujitsu provided its Flash memory business division and the Malaysian Fujitsu Microelectronics final assembly and test operations.

 From February 1989 until mid-1997, Fujitsu built the FM Towns PC variant.
 It started as a proprietary PC variant intended for multimedia applications and computer games, but later became more compatible with regular PCs.
 In 1993, the FM Towns Marty was released, a gaming console compatible with the FM Towns games.

 Fujitsu agreed to acquire the 58 percent of Amdahl Corporation (including the Canada-based DMR consulting group) that it did not already own for around $850 million in July 1997.

 In April 1997, the company acquired a 30 percent stake in GLOVIA International, Inc., an El Segundo, Calif., manufacturing ERP software provider whose software it had begun integrating into its electronics plants starting in 1994.

-In June 1999 Fujitsu's historical connection with Siemens was revived, when the two companies agreed to merge their European computer operations into a new 50:50 joint venture called Fujitsu Siemens Computers, which became the world's fifth-largest computer manufacturing company.
+In June 1999, Fujitsu's historical connection with Siemens was revived, when the two companies agreed to merge their European computer operations into a new 50:50 joint venture called Fujitsu Siemens Computers, which became the world's fifth-largest computer manufacturing company.